 Tactics IT Craft NEVER uses that could lead to lower quality:

-- different hourly rates (Central/Eastern European hourly rates are 3 – 5 times lower than North American)
+- different hourly rates (hourly rates are 3 – 5 times lower when outsourcing software development in Ukraine)

 - difference in companies’ pricing policies (easier to provide money back than improve quality source code)